 Gillette Children’s Specialty Healthcare is a regional leader in the care and treatment of children, teens and adults who have Rett syndrome.
-As one of the nation’s Best Children’s Hospitals in pediatric neurology, neurosurgery and orthopedics, we offer exceptional expertise.
+As one of the nation’s Best Children’s Hospitals in pediatric orthopedics and with one of the region's largest teams of neurologists and neurosurgeons, we offer exceptional expertise.

 Because of the complex and varied symptoms associated with Rett syndrome, our team includes specialists in cardiology, endocrinology, gastroenterology, medical genetics, neurology, orthopedics, pediatrics, pulmonology and rehabilitation medicine.